-In this session, you will have the opportunity to hear from Dale DeVore, Director of Product Design for the Ardagh Group about what your glass partner can offer you to set your product apart, and then hear from others in the industry about alternatives in packaging and shipping that you may want to consider.
+In this session, you will have the opportunity to hear from Dale DeVore, Director of Product Design for the Ardagh Group about what your glass partner can offer you to set your product apart, and then hear from Andrew Sauber, Sustainability Manager at O-I about alternatives in packaging and shipping that you may want to consider.
 This conversation is designed to help you know what questions to ask when exploring packaging options, while giving you the latest ideas and opening you up to new ways of thinking about current trends and what they really mean to you.

 Conversations that Matter: Fads, Trends and Ideas That Took Hold

 What’s new, what’s coming, what should we be watching?
-In this session, you will be given the opportunity to talk with industry insiders such as Bill Leigon, Tim Keller, and Jordan Kivelstadt and debate their predictions for the future.
+In this session, you will be given the opportunity to talk with industry insiders Bill Leigon, Tim Keller, and Jordan Kivelstadt and debate their predictions for the future.
 We’ll talk through what’s happening today and what fads and trends are on the horizon.
 Come and participate in a good-spirited debate with some of the industry’s most opinionated thought leaders.